ims-asb/Keeb/Journal.md

 ---

 ## *NORMAL JOURNAL*
+## 07/17/2026
 so my idea for a keyboard for keeb is a modified 96% ANSI keyboard with, for the twist, an oled screen, a I2C knob, RGB underglow, and potentially 8K polling

 im gonna use the Orpheus Pico as the MCU

 and yeah, more updates coming later

 ### ok. updates!!
-07/17/2026

 we gonna get a 0.91" I2C OLED and yeah, about 23 GPIO pins used

 <img width="1500" height="880" alt="Screenshot 2026-07-19 at 8 52 14 PM" src="https://github.com/user-attachments/assets/d801cca3-aa73-4f59-8101-7fdd556314d5" />

 more stuff, too lazy to do tho
+1 hr
 ### 07/19/2026

 uhhhh

-no. we are not getting a orpheus pico so we gonna get the nice!nano which supports eventually 8k polling which i want
+no. we are not getting a orpheus pico

+so we gonna get the nice!nano which supports eventually 8k polling which i want

 but yeah, im working on the PCB design, specifically connecting them diodes and switches, and learning how kicad works in general